When we talk about the best humidifiers for babies, we’re not necessarily only going to focus on those that look like a typical baby product.

-Luckily, this filter-free humidifier by Miroco has a big opening at the top that allows you to fit your hand through to scrub it clean – this is a giant plus in my book!
+Luckily, this humidifier by Safety 1st is designed in a way that allows you to clean it easily – this is a giant plus in my book!

 Plus, it makes refills super easy, too.

-TaoTronics is actually one of the first humidifier brands that was recommended to me and I can definitely see why a lot of other moms love it!
+The Vicks humidifier is actually one of the first humidifiers that was recommended to me and I can definitely see why a lot of other moms love it!